Cat: Cat Care and Welfare

+In addition to guides for cat owners, guidelines have also been published for veterinarians and caregivers to improve the welfare of cats under their care.
+The AAFP and ISFM have issued recommendations for cat-friendly interactions in veterinary clinics.

 Ecology

 Habitats

 The domestic cat is a cosmopolitan species and occurs across much of the world.
-It is adaptable and now present on all continents except Antarctica, and on 118 of the 131 main groups of islands, even on the isolated Kerguelen Islands.
+It is adaptable and now present on all continents except Antarctica, and on 118 of the 131 main groups of islands, even on the remote Kerguelen Islands.
 Due to its ability to thrive in almost any terrestrial habitat, it is among the world's most invasive species.
 It lives on small islands with no human inhabitants.
 Feral cats can live in forests, grasslands, tundra, coastal areas, agricultural land, scrublands, urban areas, and wetlands.

 The unwantedness that leads to the domestic cat being treated as an invasive species is twofold.
-On one hand, as it is little altered from the wildcat, it can readily interbreed with the wildcat.
+As it is little altered from the wildcat, it can readily interbreed with the wildcat.
 This hybridization poses a danger to the genetic distinctiveness of some wildcat populations, particularly in Scotland and Hungary, possibly also the Iberian Peninsula, and where protected natural areas are close to human-dominated landscapes, such as Kruger National Park in South Africa.
-On the other hand, and perhaps more obviously, its introduction to places where no native felines are present contributes to the decline of native species.
+However, its introduction to places where no native felines are present also contributes to the decline of native species.

 Ferality

 Feral cats are domestic cats that were born in or have reverted to a wild state.
 They are unfamiliar with and wary of humans and roam freely in urban and rural areas.
-The numbers of feral cats is not known, but estimates of the United States feral population range from 25 to 60 million.
-Feral cats may live alone, but most are found in large colonies, which occupy a specific territory and are usually associated with a source of food.
-Famous feral cat colonies are found in Rome around the Colosseum and Forum Romanum, with cats at some of these sites being fed and given medical attention by volunteers.
+The numbers of feral cats are not known, but estimates of the United States feral population range from 25 to 60 million.
+Feral cats may live alone, but most are in large colonies, which occupy a specific territory and are usually associated with a source of food.
+Famous feral cat colonies are in Rome around the Colosseum and Forum Romanum, some being fed and given medical attention by volunteers.

 Public attitudes toward feral cats vary widely, from seeing them as free-ranging pets to regarding them as vermin.

-Some feral cats can be successfully socialized and 're-tamed' for adoption; young cats, especially kittens and cats that have had prior experience and contact with humans are the most receptive to these efforts.